PetitRoBERT/roBERT/README.md

 ```bash
 docker-compose -f docker-compose.dev.yml build
 docker-compose -f docker-compose.dev.yml up
 ```

-To use the debugger use this `launch.json` file in VsCode:
+To use the debugger for Nest services use this `launch.json` file in VsCode:

 ```json
     {
         "version": "0.2.0",